InnoGameDev/InputSystem/README.md

 This Unity example project has been created to demonstrate a variety of tools and functionality with Unity's Input System.

-You can learn more about the Input System here: https://unity.com/features/input-system

 **Input System Demonstrated Scenarios**